davidlange6/gen_campaign_cpu/README.md

   - the run_campaigns.py script should not be run in a cmssw environment.
 For reasons I don't fully understand, this otherwise interferes with the scram p command run to set up each request in its own cmssw environment
   - the make_table.py script needs the prettytable python package.
 This is most easily gotten by setting up a recent CMSSW environment (which conflicts with the previous point...)
   - you need python3 (but all the scripts are executable)
   - there are a bunch of parameters hardwired in scripts that should become configurable..
-They are all near the top
+They are all near the top.
+Some of these, such as the number of jobs to run in parallel are important to match to the computing environment being used.
   - I found it useful to rerun the most resource consuming requests (eg, the ones at the top of the output of make_table.py) and merging the outputs.
 However I didn't make scripts for this.
 (I just copied the list of requests into a file and used run_campaigns.py to run on them and then sewed together the results)